This content was updated for accuracy and relevance on December 13th, 2021

 A digital nomad is a person who works remotely from anywhere they want, using their laptop to telecommute to their job while living a nomadic lifestyle.

-Keep reading to learn more about this lifestyle, tips for how to embrace it yourself, and accessories to help you along the way like our BÉIS Travel Fanny Pack.
+Keep reading to learn more about this lifestyle, tips for how to embrace it yourself, and travel accessories to help you along the way like our BÉIS Travel Fanny Pack.

 What’s With All The Nomads These Days?